omid-b/gdp/README.md

 ```bash
 $ gdp split dataset.dat --method ncol --number 4 --start -2 --name 3 -o outdir
 ```
 > **Description:** This command is useful to split/unmerge a concatenated dataset ('dataset.dat').
 Either of two methods can be selected: (1) nrow: split based on a fixed number of rows, (2) ncol: split based on a row that has a unique number of columns as an identifier.
-In case of method 'ncol' above: '--number 4' specifies that the row with unique number of columns has 4 columns (reference row); '--start -2' specifies the start line or row offset relative to the reference line; '--name 3' specifies the row offset relative to 'start line' that will be used for output file names;	'-o outdir' specifies output directory (it can be omitted for printing to the standard output)
+In case of method 'ncol' above: '--number 4' specifies that the row with unique number of columns has 4 columns (reference row); '--start -2' specifies the start line or row offset relative to the reference line; '--name 3' specifies the row offset relative to 'start line' that will be used for output file names; '-o outdir' specifies output directory (this can be omitted for printing to the standard output)

 ```bash